 Who is J’raxis 270145?

-J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist and IT professional from Grafton, New Hampshire.
+J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist, IT professional, and small business owner from New Hampshire.
 You can contact him at jraxis_NOSPAM@NOSPAM_jraxis.com.
 You can also find him on the DALnet IRC network in #, typically under the nick J^raxis or J_raxis.
 His PGP key is 0xBF9B0F53.
 Copies can also be found at the MIT and Ubuntu keyservers.

 Someday, J’raxis·Org will host some free software that J’raxis has developed.